Abyiss/Client-python/README.md

 If you have any problems with this library, please open an issue request on [Github](https://github.com/Abyiss/Client-python/issues) or for any additional support please email us at [support@abyiss.com](mailto:support@abyiss.com).

-To learn more about our API check out our [Documentation](https://docs.abyiss.com/) or continue reading below:
+To learn more about our API check out our official [Documentation](https://docs.abyiss.com/) or continue reading below:

 # Getting Started